0v3rride/PowerDumper/README.md

 # PowerDumper
-Dumps process memory using Comsvcs.dll, ProcDump or MiniDumpWriteDump techniques and retrieve files via PowerShell remoting.
+Dumps process memory using Comsvcs.dll, ProcDump or MiniDumpWriteDump techniques locally or remotely and retrieves the files via PowerShell remoting.